Hours and Office Locations

 Adaptive equipment is provided by either the student or disability services to help the student gain equal access.
 The accommodation letter will indicate the type of adaptive equipment and whether it will be provided by disability services or the student.

-A student with hard of hearing who needs amplification of the lecture may request an ALD/FM system.
+Hearing-impaired students who require amplification for a lecture may request an ALD/FM system.
 The system has two parts:

 Assistive technology is provided by either the student or disability services to help the student gain equal access.
 The accommodation letter will indicate the type of assistive technology approved and whether it will be provided by disability services or the student.